janaksk/janaksk/README.md

 - 🎯  &nbsp; Currently a student, attaining a programming degree
 - 🔭  &nbsp; I'm from 🇨🇦
 - 🤓  &nbsp; Intererested in Java, C++, Python, PHP, and other languages
 - 💬 &nbsp; Check out my resume on the sidebar!

+<iframe src="https://janaksk.github.io/GemDashNoMultiplayer/" width="800" height="600"></iframe>

 <!--
 **janaksk/janaksk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.